jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Silence is deep as Eternity; Speech is shallow as Time.
+Irony is the gaiety of reflection and the joy of wisdom.
-- Thomas Carlyle
+- Anatole France

-Updated on: [6/9/2022]
+Updated on: [6/10/2022]
 <!-- #quoteEnd -->
 </pre>